SpandanaKG/Diet-Recall/README.md

-It is a home page of diet recall application.
+It is a diet recall application.